Sam-Nejad/Caesar_Cipher/README.md

 ### Installing

-* Download Caesar_Cipher.py and GUI.py and place them in the folder you want to run them from
+* Download Caesar_Cipher.exe and run it
-* Run Caesar_Cipher.py in Python
 * Only use alphabetic characters for the strings and digits for the shift number

 ## License